MARCH 2026 · 8 MIN READ

 A qualified provider will review this information and come back with a detailed proposal including scope, methodology, timeline, and fixed pricing, typically within 48 hours.

-For more on what VAPT involves and how to choose a provider, read our complete VAPT guide for Rwanda.
+For more on what VAPT involves and how to choose a provider, read our complete penetration testing guide for Rwanda.
 If your main driver is BNR compliance, our BNR cybersecurity requirements guide explains exactly what regulators expect.

 How we can help

 For details on what our engagements include, see our penetration testing service page.
 For broader security assessment needs, see our security assessments service page.
-Contact us with your scope details and we will send a tailored proposal within 48 hours.
+Book a Free Call, share your scope details, and we will send a tailored fixed-price proposal within 48 hours.

 Ready to secure your organisation?